-Working from home became a ‘new normal’ for many people as a result of the Coronavirus pandemic of 2020.
-As an IT company we were – and are – best placed to advise and assist on best practice for Working from Home and working remotely.
+Working remotely from home became a ‘new normal’ for many people as a result of the Coronavirus pandemic of 2020.
+As an IT company we were – and are – best placed to advise and assist on best practices for Working from Home and working remotely.
 Following is a list of scenarios with recommendations on the best technology for the circumstances.

 Working remotely - Offices with on-premises servers

 It is entirely possible to extend the network outside of the office via an internet connection for staff working remotely.
 Easily the best approach for this is a Virtual Private Network (VPN) connection.
-This allows the user to sign-in to their office network from a computer anywhere they have an internet connection.
+This allows the user to sign in to their office network from a computer anywhere they have an internet connection.

 Offices with cloud-based servers

 A cloud-based server can be accessed anywhere you have an internet connection.
 Therefore working from home and working remotely is ‘built in’.